sean1516/HomeAssistant/automation/readme.md

 * Notify Me if the front door is opened and I am away
 * Notify Me if the back door is opened and I am away
 * Notify Me if the garage door is left open when I leave
+* Notify Me when the doorbell is pressed and flash a light in the house

 ### Downloader.yaml Automations:
 __[File Link](https://github.com/SilvrrGIT/HomeAssistant/blob/master/automation/certupdate.yaml)__